Retrieving the Lost

 Riku banished his Keyblade and cocked back his hand as it filled with bluish flames.
 He pushed his hand forward, blasting the flames, Dark Aura, toward Saix.
 Saix crossed his arms to block the dark attack.
 It still knocked him airborne, and he flipped to land on his feet.
 He had no time to recover as Riku charged him, smashing his back against the castle wall.

 Thinking quickly, Saix placed his hand against the wall and summoned a Dark Corridor, smiling malevolently as he stepped back into its depths.
 Riku growled and prepared to pursue him, but was stopped by the sound of Kairi's voice.
 "Wait!"
-Riku hesitated, memories of his childhood with Sora and Kair rooting him to the spot.
-Pluto, Minckey's dog, approached and barked happily, tail wagging, before the dog gently herded him away from the Corridor.
+Riku hesitated, memories of his childhood with Sora and Kairi rooting him to the spot.
+Pluto, Mickey's dog, approached and barked happily, tail wagging, before the dog gently herded him away from the Corridor.

 Kairi took her chance and approached her friend.
 "Riku, you're really here?"
 Kairi asked, pushing back his hood.
 Riku looked away in shame, his face still that of Xehanort.
 And even in his shame, he felt the warmth of the Keyblade in his coat.